 - 8 oz. can Hunt’s Roasted Garlic Tomato Sauce, or substitute a 10 oz. can mild red enchilada sauce

 - 16 oz. can retried Beans

-- 1 2/3 cups shredded sharp cheddar divided use (I shred my own so it’s good and stringy when you heat these burritos)
+- 1 2/3 cups shredded sharp cheddar, divided use

 - 10 oz. can mild red enchilada sauce

-- Chopped fresh cilantro shredded sharp cheddar cheese and sour cream, for garnish
+- Chopped fresh cilantro, shredded cheddar or Colby-Jack, sour cream, salsa, etc, for garnishing

-In a large cast iron skillet (I use Lodge brand, 12”) over medium high heat, cook ground meats with the spices (including salt and pepper) until nicely browned, cooked throughout, and no pink remains, crumbling the meats as they cook.
-Drain any fats that accumulate in the skillet, then stir in tomato sauce and bring ingredients to a simmer, cooking for 2-3 minutes or until hot throughout.
+In a large cast iron skillet (I use Lodge brand, 12”) over medium high heat, cook the ground meats with the spices (including salt and pepper) until the meat is nicely browned, cooked throughout, and no pink remains, crumbling the meats as they cook.
+Drain any fats that accumulate in the skillet, then stir in the tomato sauce, bringing ingredients to a simmer, cooking for 2-3 minutes or until hot throughout.